Green, green Singapore

-Whether you see the wilder fauna, including hunting birds such as the white-bellied sea eagle or brahminy kite really depends on your luck, but you’ll definitely get to see several species of butterflies, dragonflies, bumble bees, and pretty flora.
+However, it’s impossible to get lost here, given the way the wetlands are in the centre, with trails along the circumference of the park.
 Two main trails intersect each other: a marsh trail, which runs alongside the swamp, and a forest trail.
 Both take less than an hour to complete.
 Be brave and check out the vibrant ecosystem that lies within the dank area of any one of the ’snags’, or dead tree trunks.

-Astonishingly, from any point within the park one can see beyond to some of Singapore’s public housing estates.
-At peak hours, such as in the evenings, you’ll see many retiree joggers — the 4.4 kilometre trail is a perfect distance for a daily run and the grassy paths are gentle on the knees.
-Going too late is not advised because there’s no lighting at all within the park.
-If nature calls in the midst of nature, try out the eco-toilet, a waterless, chemical-free system that turns human waste into organic compost.
+From any point within the park one can see beyond to some of Singapore’s public housing estates.
+At peak hours, such as in the evenings, you’ll see many retiree joggers — the 4.4 kilometre trail is a great distance for a daily run and the grassy paths are gentle on the knees.
+Going too late is not advised because there’s no lighting within the park.
+If nature calls, try out the eco-toilet, a waterless, chemical-free system that turns human waste into organic compost.
 Tampines Eco Green is a smoke free park.
 Don’t forget a hat and mozzie repellant.